 One of the most difficult things about being a small business owner is that a huge number of responsibilities fall to you — including some that may be outside your area of expertise.
 A business coach can serve as an objective guide, especially if you choose someone who has already handled the exact situations you are currently facing.

 A business mastermind group is made up of a minimum of two entrepreneurs and meets regularly to discuss work, challenges, and ideas.
 You can use the other members of the group as a sounding board and you can all hold each other accountable for meeting targets.
 The reason why mastermind groups are so effective is that they have no direct ties to each other’s businesses and the entire relationship is built around the concept that you’ll tell each other what you honestly think.

 With the wealth of data available to you, there’s no excuse to still be working off assumptions.
 You may have some lucky guesses, but only market research can tell you what exactly consumers want.
 Deciding you know best and dictating to customers what they should want rarely ends well.

 Similar to market research is asking customers what they think of you.
 The difference is that market research tends to be most useful before the launch of a new product or service (or even an entire brand), whereas customer surveys let you know how you’re doing and where there is room for improvement.

 Everyone believes that they are able to think objectively, but we all have biases that we’re unaware of.
 If you listen to others, you’ll hear viewpoints that you never considered.
 It’s easy to become accustomed to doing things in the same way for a long time without even thinking that there may be another way.
-The next time you face a decision — or even contemplate how you could improve upon an activity you’ve been doing for a long time — bring in some outside perspective.
+The next time you face a decision — or even contemplate how you could improve upon an activity you’ve been doing for a long time — include some fresh perspectives.